iqzirr/Docker-Swarm-with-Terraform-Ansible/README.md

 terraform plan
 terraform apply
 ```
-- To delete the hosts
+- To delete the Cluster and hosts
 ```
 terraform destroy
 ```